heimrichhannot/contao-encore-bundle/README.md

     * `jquery`: Assets will be stripped from `$GLOBALS['TL_JQUERY']`
     * `css`: Assets will be stripped from `$GLOBALS['TL_USER_CSS']` and `$GLOBALS['TL_CSS']`

-**2\.** If your config isn't already registered in your Contao Manager `Plugin` class, you need to do this now: implement the `ConfigPluginInterface` class and register the config in the new `registerContainerConfiguration` method:
+**2\.** If your config isn't already registered in your Contao Manager `Plugin` class (or in the bundle extension class), you need to do this now: implement the `ConfigPluginInterface` class and register the config in the new `registerContainerConfiguration` method:

 ```php
 class Plugin implements BundlePluginInterface, ConfigPluginInterface